prometheus-net/prometheus-net/README.md

 ## When are metrics published?

+Metrics without labels are published immediately.
+Metrics that use labels are published when you provide the label values.

 Sometimes you want to delay publishing a metric until you have loaded some data and have a meaningful value to supply for it.
 The API allows you to suppress publishing of the initial value until you decide the time is right.

 ```csharp